Airlines line up furloughs; Air New Zealand sees smaller carrier in a year

 Canada’s largest airline said it is drawing down about C$1 billion ($706 million) in credit to bolster liquidity, while senior executives will forgo between 25%-50% of their salary and board members agreed to a 25% cut.

-Low-cost U.S. carrier Spirit Airlines Inc (SAVE.N) is cancelling all flights to and from the New York region after U.S. officials warned against travel to the area because of the pandemic.
+Low-cost U.S. carrier Spirit Airlines Inc is canceling all flights to and from the New York region after U.S. officials warned against travel to the area because of the pandemic.

 New Zealand’s national carrier, which employs 12,500 people, warned the layoffs estimate was a “conservative” assumption and the numbers could rise if the domestic lockdown and border restrictions were extended.